See information about our Redding, CA team below.

 See information about our Remote team below.

 Alpine Land Information Services has never been the traditional “consulting company.
-Owner Rande McCabe has worked in the timber industry for over 45 years.
+Founder Rande McCabe has worked in the timber industry for over 45 years.
 After junior college, he was first employed as a pulp cutter working out of logging camps located near Millinocket, Maine for Great Northern Paper.
 He yearned to head to the west coast and he soon did.
 He began his west coast career as a timber faller working in the Cascades of Washington state for over 15 years.
 During this time, he witnessed firsthand what can occur when forest plans are poorly conceived or worse yet, non-existent.
 Although Rande loved the life of a Logger his interest in the larger landscape issues, and specifically long term forest planning had peaked.
 Rande had a burning interest in how the decisions were made that directed the previous 15 years of harvesting that he had participated in.

 By the mid 1980’s most all of the old growth stands had been removed from the large industrial ownerships of the Northwest.
 He witnessed his industries transition to a second growth economy.
 He wanted to do more than just watch.
 To do this, he would need to go back to school.